c3g/GenPipes_Docs/docs/source/get-started/gp_usecases.rst

 De Novo RNA Sequencing
 -----------------------

 The :ref:`De Novo RNA Sequencing Pipeline<docs_gp_rnaseq_denovo>` assembles reads to transcripts in the absence of a reference genome, annotates transcripts and tests for differential expression.
-This is well suited to organisms that are not yet characterized..
+This is well suited to organisms that are not yet characterized.

 miRNA Sequencing
 -----------------